-Pleasant Hill - Submitted opposition letter that prompted the pulling of an ill-conceived ordinance that would have created restrictive zoning regulations for firearm dealers.
-The letter also led to termination of the secretive ad hoc committee behind the ordinance.
+Pleasant Hill - (1) Submitted opposition letter that prompted the pulling of an ill-conceived ordinance that would have created restrictive zoning regulations for firearm dealers.
+The letter also led to termination of the secretive ad hoc committee behind the ordinance; (2) Submitted several letters in opposition to barrage of local restrictions on firearms and ammunition retailers and worked with local members to oppose passage.